crystallabs/virtualtime/README.md

 # Add this VirtualDate as due date to item:
 item.due<< due_march

-# Now we can check when the item is due and when not:
+# Now we can check when the item is due and when it is not:

 # Item is not due on Feb 15, 2017 because that's not in March:
 p item.on?( Crystime::VirtualDate["2017-02-15"]) # ==> false